godotengine/godot-docs/tutorials/assets_pipeline/importing_translations.rst

 Games and internationalization
 ------------------------------

-The world is full of different markets and cultures and, to maximize profits™, nowadays games are released in several languages.
-To solve this, internationalized text must be supported in any modern game engine.
+The world is full of different languages and cultures, so nowadays games are released in several languages.
+To handle this, internationalized text must be supported in any modern game engine.

 In regular desktop or mobile applications, internationalized text is usually located in resource files (or .po files for GNU stuff).
 Games,